 It is also imperative that everyone communicates and shares such incidents without fear or hesitation.
 Transparency and support can help foster a culture of cybersecurity and encourage every employee to be more vigilant of such emails.

-One other good practice is to prioritize a phishing action on a complaint that seems genuine when you receive multiple phishing attack information to better deal with them.
+One other good practice is to prioritize a phishing action on a complaint that seems genuine when you receive multiple phishing messages to better deal with them.

-Two-factor Authentication is a reliable method for countering phishing attacks.
+Two-factor Authentication is a reliable method for phishing protection.
 It adds an added layer of protection while you share sensitive personal information.
 As a result, 2FA can help mitigate the risk of revealing private information.

 For instance, if you activate 2FA, then while paying money, you need to add your card details and OTP received on the registered mobile number.
 This way, you can think twice before making any transaction that seems suspicious.